OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ## Specify equivalent XLL in the manifest

 To enable compatibility with an existing XLL, identify the equivalent XLL in the manifest of your Excel add-in.
-Then Excel will use the XLL's functions instead of your Excel add-in custom functions when running on Windows.
+Excel will then use the XLL's functions instead of your Excel add-in custom functions when running on Windows.

 To set the equivalent XLL for your custom functions, specify the `FileName` of the XLL.
 When the user opens a workbook with functions from the XLL, Excel converts the functions to compatible functions.
-The workbook then uses the XLL when opened in Excel on Windows, and it will use custom functions from your Excel add-in when opened online or on macOS.
+The workbook then uses the XLL when opened in Excel on Windows, and it will use custom functions from your Excel add-in when opened online or on a Mac.

 The following example shows how to specify both a COM add-in and an XLL as equivalent.
-Often you will specify both so for completeness this example shows both in context.
+Often you will specify both.
+For completeness, this example shows both in context.
 They are identified by their `ProgId` and `FileName` respectively.
 The `EquivalentAddins` element must be positioned immediately before the closing `VersionOverrides` tag.
 For more information on COM add-in compatibility, see [Make your Excel add-in compatible with an existing COM add-in](../develop/make-office-add-in-compatible-with-existing-com-add-in.md).

 ```xml
 <VersionOverrides>